 The reasons that individuals seek help from therapists are as varied as people themselves.
 An individual’s motives for seeking counseling might range from wishing to solve a particular problem, to desiring to enhance your own personal development, to working through past issues, to managing symptoms of a chronic mental health condition.
 There are many different methods that may be used to deal with the problems that you hope to address.
 Psychotherapy is not like visiting a medical doctor, nor is it simply “venting.”
 Instead, counseling calls for a very active effort on your part.
 In order for your counseling to be most successful, you will have to identify goals & work on things discussed during sessions.
 It is not uncommon for therapists to recommend things like exercise, yoga & meditation, group therapy, completing behavioral or reading assignments to supplement the work you do in sessions.
 If you fully engage in the process, counseling can help you to cope better with the stressors in your life, and help you to take responsibility for your growth and change.

 The mission of counseling services is to remove the barriers to students’ academic success, whatever those barriers may be.
 If you are struggling academically or financially, whether it be attendance issues; poor focus & concentration; failing grades; outstanding tuition; & more, counselors can help you to address these issue and refer you to other offices/resources on campus, if necessary.

-No. All Services in the center are free to full-time students.
+No. All Services in the center are free to full-time and part-time students.

 Our staff consists of 3 NYS licensed mental health professionals, including our Director who is a licensed Counseling Psychologist, and supervised graduate level counselors-in-training.
 Both professional staff and counselors-in-training are trained & qualified to provide high quality psychological services